Arelius-D/ENI/README.md

 # Easy Network Interface (ENI) - Project Instructions

 ## Project Overview
-The **Easy Network Interface (ENI)** is a user-friendly utility designed to manage and ensure your system uses the desired network interface.
-ENI is particularly useful for users with external NICs or those switching between built-in and external interfaces without modifying or overwriting system defaults.
-ENI is built to be **non-destructive**, **extensible**, and highly adaptable for various networking needs.
+The **Easy Network Interface (ENI)** is a robust utility designed to help users seamlessly manage their network interfaces.
+It ensures the correct interface is prioritized for outbound communication and provides essential tools to back up, restore, and configure network settings dynamically.

+ENI is particularly useful for systems with multiple NICs (e.g., external and built-in), allowing users to designate a primary interface while ensuring compatibility with existing system configurations.
+The tool is modular, extensible, and built with a non-destructive philosophy, making it suitable for all Linux users.

 ### Key Features:
-- **Define Primary Network Interface**: Users can select their desired primary network interface.
+- **Service Creation for Primary Network Interface**:
+  - Automatically sets up a `systemd` service to enforce the selected primary interface.
+  - Ensures the correct network interface is consistently used on boot.
+- **Dependency Management**:
+  - Checks for required tools like `nmcli` and prompts users to install missing dependencies dynamically.
-- **Backup and Restore**: Provides tools to back up and restore default system network configurations.
+- **Backup and Restore**:
+  - Provides tools to back up default network configurations and restore them when needed.
+- **Non-Destructive Management**:
-- **Non-Destructive Management**: Operates alongside system defaults without modifying or replacing existing configurations.
+  - Operates alongside default system configurations without overwriting critical settings.
+- **Detailed Logs**:
+  - Logs all actions in a structured manner for troubleshooting and review.
+- **Error Handling**:
+  - Validates user input and ensures system services are managed safely without disruptions.
+- **User-Friendly Design**:
+  - Includes a simple text-based interface (TUI) for managing all operations.
+- **Extensible Framework**:
-- **Extensible Framework**: Modular design to accommodate future features like Wi-Fi management and fallback mechanisms.
+  - Designed for future additions, such as Wi-Fi management and automated failover mechanisms.

 ---